 Some franchises do not fit under the FTC’s definition of a franchise.
 In these cases, the SBA has the option to add brands to the directory if it meets other requirements.

-Financing, including the 7(a) standard loan, can be obtained to purchase a franchise.
+SBA loans can be obtained to purchase a franchise.
 The same documentation for other SBA loans applies.
 In addition, agreements between the franchisor and franchisee will also need to be produced, as well as other documentation.

 SBA Loan Application Process FAQs

 SBA loans are a great option for small business owners, but the application process can be frustrating when you don’t know what to expect.
-Being prepared, gathering your documentation in advance, and knowing what to expect beforehand can help simplify the process, putting you on the path to financing for your small business.
+Being prepared, gathering your documentation in advance, and knowing what to expect beforehand can help simplify the process and put you one step closer to getting the funding you need.